daliyaebenny/ReadMe-Generator/result/README.md

    * [Contact](#contact)

   ## Installation
-  npm init, npm i, node ./index.js
+  The steps are npm init,npm i,node ./index.js
-  # License
+  ## License
     This project is licensed under the MIT license.
   ## Usage
-  To generate prodessional README file
+  Application can be used to reduced the development time of projects as the developer can focus on Coding
   ## Contributors
-  Daliya Benny
+  Daliya BEnny
   ## Test
-  Replicate using the insallation steps and test for various test cases.
+  Replicate the steps in the installation and test for various test scenarios
   ## Contact
   *Find me on GitHub*: [daliyaebenny](https://github.com/daliyaebenny)
   *Email me with any questions*: daliyaebenny@gmail.com